 Proxy: A person authorized to act for another, an agent or substitute.

 Quorum: The number of members required in attendance to transact business legally.
 Business cannot be conducted unless a quorum is present.

-Reserves: Funds set aside on a continuing basis for future expenditures; monies set aside to allow the association to meet nonrecurring and/or major expenses (e.g., roof replacement, painting, asphalt sealing, etc.).
+Reserves: Funds set aside continuingly for future expenditures; monies set aside to allow the association to meet nonrecurring and/or significant expenses (e.g., roof replacement, painting, asphalt sealing, etc.).

-Reserve Plan: The document that identifies all common area maintenance components and establishes a funding plan to address their necessary maintenance.
-An analysis of the common area components that are expected to wear out in 3 to 30 years is conducted (typically by a professional company), and the reserve plan is the written report that results.
-Also called reserve study.
+Reserve Plan: The document that identifies all standard area maintenance components and establishes a funding plan to address their necessary maintenance.
+An analysis of the standard area components expected to wear out in 3 to 30 years is conducted (typically by a professional company), and the reserve plan is the written report that results—also called a reserve study.

 Rules and Regulations: A rule is a specific statement of required behavior whose violation carries a penalty.
 In a community association, rules and regulations outline expected behavior, identify limitations, and govern the community in three areas.
 These areas include:

-Special Assessments: Amounts charged to each owner for the purpose of meeting a specific community need; generally one-time or short-term payments.
+Special Assessments: Amounts charged to each owner to meet a specific community need, generally one-time or short-term payments.
 The governing documents include a provision for imposing special assessments.

 Before you begin, please read.
 You will be prompted to log in to your account.
 Once you are logged in, select Maintenance Request from the drop-down menu and type in the details of your request and then submit.

 It’s important that you now take the necessary steps to correct the infraction as quickly as possible, since additional offenses may lead to fines.
 To avoid further action, please send us a written response.
 If we see that the violation has been corrected, the matter will be closed.

 If you feel you are compliant and the violation letter was sent in error, please respond in writing so we can look into the matter for you.